drjole/arch/README.md

 sudo dd if=archlinux-x86_64.iso of="$INSTALLATION_MEDIUM" bs=4M status="progress"
 ```

+In your BIOS settings, make sure to disable secure boot.

 Now boot the Arch ISO Live Environment using the installation medium.

 ## Connect to the Internet